 No. The lending area of an RLF is established in the award documents and is integral to the scope of work for the award.
 Therefore, an RLF award’s lending area may not be expanded via a regulatory variance, but instead can be changed only via a grant amendment.

 10. May EDA allow RLF recipients to make forgivable loans?

 No. EDA’s current statutory authorities do not authorize forgivable loans.
 An RLF recipient may only make RLF loans that are reasonably expected to be repaid in full.
 However, this does not affect an RLF recipient’s ability to provide loan payment deferrals and forbearances and to take actions to mitigate losses for defaulted loans, such as through loan modifications, in accordance with prudent lending practices and the RLF plan.

 EDA employs the Risk Analysis System to monitor and evaluate the performance of RLF awards during the revolving phase to ensure that RLF recipients are using RLF funds efficiently and appropriately.
-(EDA does not employ the Risk Analysis System to monitor and evaluate the performance of RLF awards during the initial round of lending.)
+(EDA does not employ the Risk Analysis System to monitor and evaluate the performance of RLF awards during the initial round of lending, i.e. the disbursement phase.)
 The Risk Analysis system scores RLF awards on fifteen measures to produce a composite risk rating for each RLF award.

-To encourage RLF recipients to make credit more quickly and easily available to small businesses impacted by COVID-19, EDA is suspending scoring of the following four measures of the Risk Analysis System for existing RLF awards for two rating cycles:
+To encourage RLF recipients to make credit more quickly and easily available to small businesses impacted by the coronavirus pandemic, EDA has suspended scoring of the following four measures of the Risk Analysis System for existing RLF awards for three rating cycles:

 - Default Rate